bringauto/fleet-protocol-cpp/README.md

 * CMLib
 * Fleet Protocol [>=v2.0.0]
-> When using BA_PACKAGER the Fleet Protocol is automatically downloaded, else configure the project with `-DBRINGAUTO_SYSTEM_DEP=ON`
+> When using BA_PACKAGER the Fleet Protocol is automatically downloaded, else configure the project with CMake option `-DBRINGAUTO_SYSTEM_DEP=ON`

 ## Usage